rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 - Services
 - State Stores
 - Data Repositories
+- Utils

-#### 1.2.2 - Infrastructure (Infra)
+#### 1.2.2 - Infrastructure
-The Infrastructure layer houses platform-specific implementations and dependencies on frameworks and libraries.
+The Infrastructure (Infra) layer houses platform-specific implementations and dependencies on frameworks and libraries.
 It bridges the gap between the Domain layer and the external environment, providing platform-specific adaptations.

 Elements present in the Infra layer:
 - Views
+- View Components
 - ViewModels
+- UI Mappers
 - Navigators
+- Presentation Entities
+- External Resources Facade
-- UI Mappers
+- Data Entities
 - Data Sources
+- Dependency Container
+- Factories

 #### 1.2.3 - External
 The External layer encompasses the underlying platform, frameworks, and libraries upon which the application relies.
 It represents the external environment with which the application interacts.